Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Related Work

 \section{Related Work}

 We review below the rich literature on action recognition, transfer learning and few-shot learning, with a particular focus on first-person actions.

-\textbf{Hand-crafted features for action recognition.} Early approaches in third-person scenarios (\eg surveillance videos) typically rely on hand-crafted spatio-temporal features such as HOG-3D~\cite{klaser08}, STIP~\cite{laptev05}, SIFT-3D~\cite{scovanner2007} or dense trajectories~\cite{matikainen09iccvw} and combine them using bag-of-words.
+\textbf{Hand-crafted features for action recognition.} Early approaches in third-person scenarios (\emph{e.g.} surveillance videos) typically rely on hand-crafted spatio-temporal features such as HOG-3D~\cite{klaser08}, STIP~\cite{laptev05}, SIFT-3D~\cite{scovanner2007} or dense trajectories~\cite{matikainen09iccvw} and combine them using bag-of-words.
 Egocentric videos present specific challenges, like camera motion, large occlusions, background clutter~\cite{li2015cvpr}.
 In this scenario, traditional visual features have been shown to perform poorly~\cite{fathi11,fathi13,pirsiavash12}.
 A number of approaches proposed to focus instead on object-centric representations~\cite{fathi11,fathi11cvpr,pirsiavash12}.
-Additionally, the use of egocentric cues like camera and head motion~\cite{kitani11,li13,ryoo13}, hand motion and pose~\cite{li13} and gaze information~\cite{fathi12,li13} have been explored.
-Li et al.~\cite{li2015cvpr} provide a systematic analysis of motion, object and egocentric cues for first-person action recognition, showing that they can be combined with motion-compensated traditional features.
+Additionally, the use of egocentric cues like camera and head motion~\cite{kitani11,li13,ryoo13}, hand motion and pose~\cite{li13} and gaze information~\cite{fathi12,li13} has been explored.
+Li~\etal ~\cite{li2015cvpr} provide a systematic analysis of motion, object and egocentric cues for first-person action recognition, showing that they can be combined with motion-compensated traditional features.

-\textbf{Learned features.} With the growing availability of data~\cite{heilbron15,carreira17cvpr,sigurdsson16,ucf101} and the advent of deep learning, the emphasis has shifted towards learning video features with deep neural networks.
-DNN architectures for action recognition can be roughly grouped into three classes: 3D ConvNets~\cite{ji13,karpathy14,taylor10,tran15,varol18}, Recurrent Neural Networks (RNNs)~\cite{donahue15,li18,ng15,sharma16} and two-stream networks~\cite{feichtenhofer16,simonyan14,wang16}.
-Recently, Carreira and Zisserman~\cite{carreira17cvpr} proposed Two-Stream Inflated 3D ConvNets (I3D), which model two streams (spatial and flow) with two 3D ConvNets.
+\textbf{Deep features for action recognition.} With the growing availability of data~\cite{heilbron15,carreira17cvpr,sigurdsson16,ucf101} and the advent of deep learning, the emphasis has shifted towards learning video features with deep neural networks (DNNs).
+DNN architectures for action recognition can be roughly grouped into three classes: 3D ConvNets, Recurrent Neural Networks (RNNs) and two-stream networks.
+3D ConvNets~\cite{ji13,karpathy14,taylor10,tran15,varol18} extend standard convolutional networks to deal with the temporal dimension by using spatio-temporal filters.
+While they can learn hierarchical representations of spatio-temporal data, their high number of parameters makes training hard and data-hungry~\cite{carreira17cvpr}.
+RNN-based approaches rely on 2D ConvNets, usually pre-trained for image classification, to extract features from each frame in a video, and then capture temporal structure by adding a recurrent layer (\emph{e.g.} an LSTM) to the model~\cite{donahue15,ng15}.
+LSTMs have been used in conjunction with attention mechanisms~\cite{li18,sharma16}.
+Two-stream architectures~\cite{feichtenhofer16,simonyan14,wang16} rely on two parallel 2D ConvNets -- the so called ``spatial'' and ``flow'' streams -- usually obtained from pre-trained image classification models.
+The spatial stream takes as input RGB frames; the flow stream takes as input pre-computed optical flow fields.
+Action predictions are obtained by averaging the output from the two streams.
+Recently, Carreira and Zisserman~\cite{carreira17cvpr} proposed Two-Stream Inflated 3D ConvNets (I3D), which model spatial and flow streams with two 3D ConvNets.